About the course

 Kenilworth School and Sixth Form is the lead school in the Kenilworth Alliance.
 Judged outstanding in all categories (Ofsted 2013) we are proud of our World Class distinction and are recognised nationally and internationally for innovative and high quality education.

-We co-ordinate School Direct training throughout our network of partner schools.
+We co-ordinate School Direct training throughout our network of partner schools in the Central Warwickshire area.
 Trainees benefit from the opportunity to develop relationships with host school in advance of their training and will experience a complementary placement which will be arranged on their behalf in a second partner school.

 For further information about our partnership please visit: